Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Useful Known Results

 \section{Useful Known Results}

-In this section we provide some concepts and known results that will be used in our algorithms and analyses.
+In this section, we provide some concepts and known results that will be used in our algorithms and analyses.
 We start by defining weighted rank functions for $k$-uniform matroids, which have a close connection to both the expected rewards of our algorithms and our LP benchmarks.
 We use correlation gaps for this family of functions to relate these two quantities.
 We also review the dependent rounding scheme developed by \citet{gandhi2006dependent}, which we use both in the implementation of our algorithms and as a tool for analysis.
+We close by providing a closed-form formula for the expectation of a truncated Poisson random variable that is used throughout the paper.

-\subsection{Weighted rank functions and Correlations Gaps}
+\subsection{Weighted Rank Functions and Correlations Gaps}

-Let $\{w_i\}_{i\in [n]}$ be a set of weights and $D\subseteq [n]$.
+Let $(w_i)_{i\in [n]}$ be a vector of non-negative weights and $D\subseteq [n]$.
 Define the weighted rank function for the $k$-uniform matroid $w^*:2^{[n]} \to [0,\infty)$ as Loosely speaking, the reward obtained by our algorithms can be expressed as weighted rank functions of $k$-uniform matroids.
 Here, $D$ is to be interpreted as the set of candidates eligible for hire, the weights are to be interpreted as the expected reward collected from each candidate conditional on being eligible, and the weighted rank function selects the $k$ highest rewards from the set $D$.

 Let $D\sim\mathcal{D}$, with $\DD$ a distribution over $2^{[n]}$, and $q_i = \PP(i\in D)$.
 Let $\Tilde{D}\sim\mathcal{I}(\DD)$, where $\mathcal{I}(\DD)$ is a distribution over $2^{[n]}$ in which each $i\in D$ independently with probability $q_i$.
 The correlation gap of a set function $f:2^{[n]}\to [0,\infty)$ is defined by